Discovering the magic of Iceland in May: Activities, weather & tips

 Outdoor activities

 The best way to move around Iceland is by car.
 This way, you’ll get to all the spots on the island fast and easily.
-Once you get to those places, great plans are waiting for you to explore different corners.
+Once you get to those places, great plans await you to explore different corners.

 Hiking

 The volcanic area of Fagradalsfjall is a great choice.
-It’s located just 40 kilometers (25 miles) from Reykjavik, in the Reykjanes peninsula, in the southwest of the country.
+It’s located just 40 kilometers (25 miles) from Reykjavik, in the Reykjanes peninsula, in the country's southwest.
 The name Fagradalsfjall refers both to a volcano and to the area surrounding it.
 There are many trails there that you can explore to see the fields created by the lava.

 Another great option is Landmannalaugar, located in the Central Highlands at the end of the Laugavegur hiking trail.
 The Iceland Touring Association operates huts there for hikers.